 We want to make sure you're on the right trip and that you have the best experience possible.
 Every Backroads trip is unique and this one is no exception.

 AccommodationsThe historic Num-Ti-Jah Lodge is our home for one night.
-The guest rooms are clean and comfortable, but simpler than the typical Backroads standard.
-We've chosen this property because of its character, proximity to our favorite routes and the fantastic views.
-The Num-Ti-Jah Lodge does not have in-room phones.
+While this property is simpler than the typical Backroads standard, we’ve chosen it because of its character, proximity to our favorite routes and the fantastic views.
+Please note that the Num-Ti-Jah Lodge does not have in-room phones.

-Days 1-2 Pedal past virgin forest and vibrant wildflowers as you follow the winding Bow River A scenic hiking trail leads through Johnston Canyon to a picturesque waterfall Walk through subalpine forest lined with larch trees Marvel at the blue-green hues of Moraine Lake, beneath the striking Wenkchemna Peaks Take advantage of a late-afternoon photo op at Lake Louise, a world-renowned beauty and World Heritage site ringed by towering glaciated peaks.
+Days 1-2 Pedal past virgin forests and vibrant wildflowers as you follow the winding Bow River A scenic hiking trail leads through Johnston Canyon to a picturesque waterfall Walk through a subalpine forest lined with larch trees Marvel at the blue-green hues of Moraine Lake, beneath the striking Wenkchemna Peaks Take advantage of a late-afternoon photo op at Lake Louise, a world-renowned beauty and World Heritage site ringed by towering glaciated peaks.

 Day 4 Explore Athabasca Glacier with expert mountain guides at your side This glacier is just one part of the enormous Columbia Icefield!
 Continue along the Icefields Parkway and enter Jasper National Park Check out the impressive Athabasca Falls, where the most powerful river in the park plunges over a cliff of eroded limestone Back on your bike, continue down the Athabasca Valley, tracing the path of the river.